 The brown bengal is actually a black cat that is not recessive at the agouti gene site, so you can see the pattern.
 The brown (black) bengal will always have a black tail tip and black paw pads.

 Brown bengals comes in a huge variety of colors.
-They range from a very hot color cat (the hot color is called roufesing) to a very cool color cat with little to no roufesing.
+They range from a very hot color cat (the hot color is called roufesing) to a very cool dark color cat with little to no roufesing.
 In the picture example below, Harley Red is a very roufesed brown bengal on your right, and Metallic Miss is a very cool color brown on your left, also referred to as a "charcoal brown" by many breeders.

 charcoal brown bengal and a roufesed brown bengal